neoforged/Documentation/docs/items/armor.md

 ## Custom Armor Sets

 An armor set for a humanoid entity typically consists of four items: a helmet for the head, a chestplate for the chest, leggings for the legs, and boots for the feet.
 There is also armor for wolves, horses, and llamas that are applied to a 'body' armor slot specifically for animals.
-All of these items are generally implemented through `ArmorItem` and `AnimalArmorItem`, respectively.

-Armors are almost completely implemented through seven [data components][datacomponents]:
+All of these items are generally implemented through seven [data components][datacomponents]:

 - `DataComponents#MAX_DAMAGE` and `#DAMAGE` for durability
 - `#MAX_STACK_SIZE` to set the stack size to `1`